Guide

 This article is part of a complete series of blog posts dedicated to the Beer Game simulation:

-1. Determining the number of games to create
+1. Determining the number of teams to create

-This is a standard step at the beginning of setting up any beer game, but with so many players, you just need to determine how many participants per game and calculate the number of “copies”.
-For example, if you have 100 students playing in total and you want four players per game, then simply enter 25 game sessions as shown below.
+This is a standard step at the beginning of setting up any beer game, but with so many players, you just need to determine how many participants per game and calculate the number of teams required.
+For example, if you have 100 students playing in total and you want four players per team, then simply enter 25, as shown below.

 The bigger the game and number of cohorts, the likelier some students won’t show up.
 No problem!
 When the game starts, the Computer will instantly and automatically take over the roles of any human no-shows.